Perspectives

 Central Otago is also proposing a wholly owned water services organisation as part of its Long-Term Plan consultation.
 Separately, Central Otago has been in discussion with Clutha, Waitaki, and Gore District Councils about the four councils potentially forming a new jointly owned organisation under the banner “Southern Water Done Well”.

 In summary, New Zealand's councils are taking diverse approaches to water services delivery under the "Local Water Done Well" framework, reflecting their unique regional challenges and priorities.
-So far roughly 45 councils have indicated, through their consultation with their communities, their preferred option for water services delivery.
+So far only Queenstown Lakes District Council is yet to begin consultation on its preferred service-delivery arrangements, but it is expected to do so in early June.

 APPENDIX: